There was a problem enabling Giving Basket donations for this page. If you're looking to donate you can try refreshing the page.

 All too frequently the elderly are the victims of charitable fraud.
-If you're a relative or caretaker of an older American, please take a moment to review the following tips.
+If you're a relative or caretaker of an elderly person, please take a moment to review the following tips.
 These easy-to-follow precautions can help ensure seniors contribute only to legitimate and efficient charities.

 Don't succumb to pressure tactics.

 Well-run charities don't use pressure tactics to garner support for their mission.
 They don't have to.
-Their good work and financial health speaks for itself.
+Their good work and financial health speak for itself.

 Verify their claims that you've contributed in the past.